The plugins for IntelliJ IDEA provide a fully integrated development experience in the IntelliJ IDE.

 To edit your code and hot reload changes:

-Do not press the ‘Stop’ button; rather, to see your changes just click the Hot Reload button.
+- Do not press the ‘Stop’ button; rather, to see your changes just click the Hot Reload button (the button with the lightning bolt icon).

 Advanced debugging with Observatory